Paturages/ch-wiki/charting.md

 HOPOs are used when notes come in rapid succession, and are always have different set of notes than the ones before.
 To play a HOPO, you can do so like Strums.
 But, HOPOs can be played differently.

+If you successfully “hit” the note before:
+* All HOPOs are played by pressing the colored fret (no strumming).
+* Hammer-Ons can be played by pressing the fret, while keeping the previous fret held down, or not.
+* Pull-Offs can be played by releasing the higher fret and having the HOPO fret held down when released (this is also called Anchoring).

+HOPOs are used in charts when the notes are in rapid succession.

+As a general rule for guitar, HOPOs are used when the player changes the fret on that string.

+As a general rule for other instruments, HOPOs are used when the notes may glide around, or have softer attacks than other notes.

+### Taps

+Tap notes are another type of note.
+To play a Tap, press the fret or pull-off from another fret.

+Taps have are slightly darker and transparent.

+Taps are used in charts when the notes are from different instruments, or when the notes are played with two hands on a real guitar.

+As a general rule, Tap are used when the instrument changes, or when a real guitarist would play frets with their strumming hand.

+### Opens

+Open notes are the lowest note.
+To play an Open Strum, simply press the strum bar with no frets pressed down.
+To play an Open HOPO with the previous note hit, just release all frets.

+Open Strums are a solid long purple bar.
+Open HOPOs have a glowing edge.

+As a general rule for guitar, Opens are used when there is an obvious open string, or a very low note compared to others.

+As a general rule for other instruments, Opens are used when there is a very low note compared to others.

+Avoid using open notes as a 6th fret below Green.
+To combat this, try looping.

+### Chords

+Chords are when two notes of different pitches are played together.
+Generally, only 2 and 3 note chords are used (the chord consists of two or three notes).

+#### 2 Note Chords

+For guitar, 2 note chords are used when a power chord is played, or an interval is played.

+For other instruments, they’re used when two notes are played together.

+#### 3 Note Chords

+For guitar, 3 note chords are used when a chord is played.

+For other instruments, they’re used when three notes are played together.

+3 Note Chords should have 0 or 1 spaces in between the notes.
+This means that GBO and GRO chords should not be used outside of extreme exceptions.

+### Sustains

+Sustains are when notes are held down for longer than the attack.

+#### Sustain Gap

+Sustain Gap is where sustains are “trimmed” before the next start (there is a gap between the sustain and the next note).

+#### Extended Sustains

+Extended Sustains are sustains that extend past the start of new notes.

+#### Disjointed Chords

+Disjoined Chords are chords where the sustains of the notes in the chord vary.

+### Patterns

+### Star Power

+> If you've played GH for long enough you should kind of be able to tell where a starpower should be.
+As a general guideline, starpower phrases shouldn't be closer than 4 measures and should probably be at least eight measures apart.
+Thirty seconds should be about the longest amount of time between starpower phrases with fifteen seconds being the average distance between starpower phrases.
+>
+> A loose guideline is that starpower phrases are often near the beginnings or ends of "sections" (eg right before or after a song is about to change up).
+There is usually an "omf" to the song where a starpower phrase ends
+>
+> ExileLord